cfogelklou/os-concepts-for-dummies/README.md

 ```

-In main(), what happens if another interrupt occurs from the UART after \_rxflag is cleared but before \_rxchar is read?
+What happens if another interrupt occurs from the UART after \_rxflag is cleared but before \_rxchar is read?

 ```cpp
         if (_rxflag){